 Building bridges in the US: John Lennon’s remark that “we’re more popular than Jesus” enraged Christians in the US.
-The band, seen here at a press conference in Memphis, were forced to apologise and even considered cutting the tour short.
-(Getty Images)
+The band, seen here at a press conference, were forced to apologise and even considered cutting the tour short.
+(Photo by Santi Visalli/Getty Images)

 At the same time, in places such as California, conservative Republicans including Ronald Reagan were helping to rebrand the party with an explicit appeal to Christian activists.
 The growing culture wars of the 1960s over gender, sexuality, drugs and Vietnam would empower Christian conservatives, making their states – including many that took part in the Beatles

 boycotts – enormously influential in shaping American politics.

 The three crises of the band in 1966 were part of the dramatic story of the most important popular music group in history.
 Yet they also give insight into some of the most important global economic, political and social changes of an extraordinary period in world history.

 Dr Clifford Williamson is senior lecturer in contemporary British and American history at Bath Spa University.